Understanding Gaussians

 Next, let’s build the rest of the family.
 We do this by taking the standard Gaussian $N_s$ in $n$ dimensions, and transforming it linearly.
 We will start, again, with a sampling process.

-For the time being, assume that $\A$ is square and invertible, so that no two points are mapped to the same point by $\bc{\A}$.
+For the time being, assume that $\bc{\A}$ is square and invertible, so that no two points are mapped to the same point by $\bc{\A}$.

 This means that the amount of probability mass captured inside the unit circle before the transformation, is captured inside the corresponding ellipse after the transformation.
-After all, when we are sampling, these are the same points: if p is the probability of sampling $\x$ inside the circle before the transformation then that is the same probability of sampling $\y$ inside the corresponding ellipse.
+After all, when we are sampling, these are the same points: if p is the probability of sampling some $\s$ inside the circle before the transformation, then that is the probability of sampling some $\x$ inside the corresponding ellipse.

 Spherical, diagonal and degenerate Gaussians

-Before we move on, it pays to investigate what kind of family members this family has.
+Before we move on, it pays to investigate what kind of family members this family of ours has.
+We’ll look at three special types of Gaussians: spherical, diagonal and degenerate.

-The spherical Gaussian is particularly simple, and using them will simplify many aspects of the use of Gaussians.
+The spherical Gaussians are particularly simple, and using them will simplify many aspects of the use of Gaussians.
 In machine learning, you will see them used in, for example, diffusion models.

 A class that allows for a bit more variation is the diagonal Gaussian.
 Here, we again use a diagonal matrix in our affine transformation, but we let the diagonal values vary.
-That is, we define some vector $\sig$, and we place these values along the diagonal of a matrix.
-That matrix them becomes our transformation matrix.
+That is, we define some vector $\bc{\sig}$, and we place these values along the diagonal of a matrix.
+That matrix then becomes our transformation matrix.

 A diagonal $\gc{\D}$ matrix represents a particularly simple transformation.
 The dimension $i$ is simply multiplied by the value $\gc{D}_{ii}$, ignoring whatever happens elsewhere in the matrix.

 Visually, the result is that the circles or spheres in the standard normal distribution are stretched into ellipses, but only along the axes.
-Any ellipse is allowed, but the axes of the ellipse (the lines from tip to tip) has to point along one of the axes.
+Any ellipse is allowed, but the major axis of the ellipse (the line from tip to tip) has to point along one of the axes of our coordinate system.

 Practically, this means that the distribution has zero correlation between the elements of $\x$.
 If I tell you the value of $x_1$, it carries no information about the value of $x_2$.
-Study the image to see the opposite case in the non-diagonal Gaussian: the points are roughly on a diagonal line, so if I tell you that $x_1$ has the value $1$, it’s a safe bet that $x_2$ is around $1$ as well.
+Study the example of the heights and widths of the soldiers above to see the opposite case: the points are roughly on a diagonal line, so if I tell you that a particular soldier has a certain height, you can make an informed guess about what their weight is likely to be.
 For that sort of reasoning, you need more than a diagonal Gaussian.
+You get this by playing non-zero values on the off-diagonal elements of your transformation matrix.

 The final special case we will discuss is the degenerate Gaussian.
 This is what happens when, for example, we map a one-dimensional $\s$ to a two-dimensional $\x$.

-Since $\s lies on a line, the resulting $\x$ can only lie on a line, even though they’re in a two-dimensional space.
-We’ve decided to call this a Gaussian, and along the line, you will see the familiar bell shape, but it’s fundamentally different from a true two-dimensional Gaussian like $N^2_s$.
+Since all points $\s$ lie on a line, the resulting points $\x$ can only lie on a line, even though they’re in a two-dimensional space.
+We’ve decided to call this a Gaussian, and along the line, you will see the familiar bell shape, but it’s fundamentally different from a true two-dimensional Gaussian like $N^2_s$, that fills all of $\mR^2$.

 We call this a degenerate Gaussian.
 If $\x$ has $d$ dimensions, the support of the Gaussian, the set of all points that have non-zero density isn’t the whole of $\mR^d$, in fact, it’s a linear subset of it (a hyperplane).

-Within the support, the distribution looks like a normal Gaussian: a bell shape and non-zero probability density everywhere, trailing squared-exponentially.
+Within the support, the distribution looks like a normal Gaussian: a bell shape and non-zero probability density everywhere, decaying squared-exponentiallyas we move away from the mean.
 We call a Gaussian that does have a non-zero density everywhere a non-degenerate Gaussian, or a Gaussian with full support.

 Means